caiguanhao/baidu-maps-coord-utils/README.md

 * Back-and-forth conversion between point and coordinates is not always accurate.
 * Baidu Maps may change the coordinates to the address frequently.
+* Conversion from Google Maps coords to Baidu Maps' may not be accurate if the coords are outside of mainland China.

 ## Requirements

+Most of Linux/Unix based operating systems have these software pre-installed.

+* Bash
 * [GNU Wget](http://www.gnu.org/software/wget/) or [cURL](http://curl.haxx.se/)
 * [bc](http://www.gnu.org/software/bc/)